Solomon Grundy (character): Earth 2

 An alternate universe version of Solomon Grundy from Earth-Two appears in The New 52.
-This version is the champion of the Grey, a cosmic force connecting fungal life, who previously worked in a slaughterhouse before foreman Henry Pittance raped his wife Pinney, who committed suicide shortly after, leading him to kill everyone in the facility and then himself.
+This version is the champion of the Grey, a cosmic force connecting fungal life, who previously worked in a slaughterhouse before foreman Henry Pittance raped his wife Pinney Grundy, who committed suicide shortly after, leading him to kill everyone in the facility and then himself.

 Earth-Three

 A heroic, British counterpart of Solomon Grundy from Earth-Three appears in JLA Secret Files and Origins (2004).

 Emperor Joker

 An alternate universe version of Solomon Grundy who became the warden of Arkham Asylum appears in the Emperor Joker storyline.

 Flashpoint

 An alternate universe version of Solomon Grundy appears in Flashpoint.
-This version is a member of an iteration of the Creature Commandos under General Sam Lane's command.
+This version is a member of the Creature Commandos under General Sam Lane's command.

 Grundymen

 The Grundymen, a group of zombies inspired by Solomon Grundy, appear in Seven Soldiers.

 Huntress' possible future

 An alternate timeline version of Solomon Grundy appears in The New Golden Age as a member of the Huntress' Justice Society of America.